 - Sexual harassment

 The scary thing about sexual assault is that it can happen anywhere.
 Revelations over the past several years have proven just how pervasive sexual assault is.
-Over the past two decades, shocking allegations have been made against the Catholic church and numerous other organizations.
+Over the past two decades, shocking allegations have been made against the Catholic Church, the Boy Scouts of America, several universities, and numerous other organizations.
 Thousands of victims have filed suits against the church and these organizations for abuse that spans over several decades.

 - Schools, including primary, secondary, and collegiate campuses